-The 720-acre Grandfather Mountain Travel attraction is operated by the Grandfather Mountain Stewardship Foundation, a not-for-profit corporation which was established to preserve Grandfather Mountain, operate the nature park in the public interest, and participate in educational and research activities.
+The 720-acre Grandfather Mountain travel attraction is operated by the Grandfather Mountain Stewardship Foundation, a not-for-profit corporation that was established to preserve Grandfather Mountain, operate the nature park in the public interest, and participate in educational and research activities.
 All proceeds from sales of tickets and souvenirs go toward caring for and presenting Grandfather Mountain in a manner that inspires good stewardship in others.

 Penn Dameron, President